Sale Ends 31st January.

 Brisbane / Noosa / Hervey Bay

-The next part of your adventure begins with a welcome meeting at 10 am where you will meet any new group members joining.
-Then drive to Noosa Heads – a serene town in Queensland by the sea – where you can grab some lunch, relax on the beach or go shopping in the cute boutique shops.
+The next part of your adventure begins with a welcome meeting at 10 am, where you will meet any new group members joining.
+Then drive to Noosa Heads – a serene town in Queensland by the sea – where you can grab some lunch, relax on the beach or go shopping in the boutique shops.
 If you’d like, maybe use your free time here to do part of the Noosa Coastal Walk and look out for local flora and fauna.
 This afternoon, you’ll hit the road again for the coastal city of Hervey Bay, where you’ll spend the night.

 • Day 8